john-laubscher/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+- Semantic html are simply descriptive tags/elements.
+They pretty much tell you what they do. ie- p for paragraph, <section>, <header> etc.
+-
 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+   1. block could stand alone, but inline by definition is nested under another tag or block.
+   2. Using padding and Height/width for inline could overlap other lines, but not so with block

 3. What are the 4 areas of the box model?
+      - content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+      - cross-axis

 5. Explain why git is valuable to a team of developers.
+       - Git allows a team of developers to collaborate on a project together without literally working on the same computer/vs code.
+It also allows for version control which would prevent one bug from ending the entire project. if needed, developers could simply revert back to a previous edition of the code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.